nasser00/Naveen-project/README.md

 We tested each algorithm  on  both synthetically  generated seismic data and real data .You  can get the code for each algorithm in the `src` directory .

 ## Paper
-The package is based on the work pulbishe in the Computers and Geosciences journal:
+The package is based on the work published in the Computers and Geosciences journal:

 Naveen Gupta, Nasser Kazemi, PyInvGeo: An open-source Python package for regularized linear inversion in geophysics, Computers & Geosciences, Volume 202, 2025, 105948, https://doi.org/10.1016/j.cageo.2025.105948.